Zuehlke/software-engineering-corner/src/articles/messaging-first-architecture/index.md

   - messaging
   - motivation
   - microservice
-enableToc: true
 cover: images/cover.jpg
+shortDescription: >-
+    A short overview of messaging-first architectures using Azure Service Bus, highlighting key concepts, design considerations, and practical observations from a real project.
 ---

 # Messaging-First Architectures: Resilient Systems with Azure Service Bus

-In one of my recent projects, I worked on a large-scale retail platform where nearly every critical business flow from orders to inventory updates relied on Azure Service Bus.
+In one of my previous projects, I worked on a large-scale retail platform where nearly every critical business flow from orders to inventory updates relied on Azure Service Bus.
 This was my first dive into a messaging-first architecture on Azure.

 This blog is my attempt to capture what I learned and design principles that shaped the system and hopefully help anyone walking a similar path, especially if you’re transitioning from synchronous REST-based APIs to asynchronous messaging.